jj5/kickass-crypto/README.md

 four main advantages.

-The first is that it's easier to type out and maintain the overriding function as you don't need to worry about the types.
+The first is that it's easier to type out and maintain the overriding function as you don't need to worry about writing out the types.

 Also, in future, the `is_valid_settings()` might declare a new interface and change its types.
 If this happens it can maintain support for both old and new `do_is_valid_settings()` implementations